RocketChat/Apps.Whiteboard/README.md

 - Use `/whiteboard new` to create a new whiteboard.
 - Use `/whiteboard help` for a helpful message.
+- Use `/whiteboard list` to display a comprehensive list of all the boards that have been created within the room

 #### Through Action Buttons: